srimuthurajesh/Tech-Notes/Java/junit.md

  - @Before  - executed before each test
  - @BeforeClass - execute it only once before running all tests. should be static
  - @BeforeEach and @BeforeAll are the JUnit 5 equivalents of @Before and @BeforeClass

+### Test instance:
+ - @TestInstance(TestInstance.Lifecycle.PER_CLASS)  - Object is same for whole class
+ - @TestInstance(TestInstance.Lifecycle.PER_METHOD) - each function each object will get created